Josephine2244/PP3-Lost-In-The-Forest/README.md

 4. Type 'python3 -m http.server' to open a preview of browser.
 5. A box will pop up in the bottom right corner of the screen when you can click to open the browser.
 6. This will open in a new tab.

-### via Github
-1. Go to setting in the Github repository
-2. Find 'Pages' in the list on the left side of the page
-3. Under the section 'Source', choose 'Deploy from Branch'
-4. Under 'Branch', choose 'Main' and then save
-5. The link to the website will appear at the top of this page once it is ready.
-It may take a couple of minutes.

 ### via Heroku
 1. Log into Heroku